 About Windows Server 2019

-Windows Server 2019, a part of the Windows NT family of operating systems, is the latest version of the Server operating system by Microsoft.
+Windows Server 2019, a part of the Windows NT family of operating systems, is the ninth version of the Server operating system by Microsoft.
 It is built on the strong foundation of Server 2016 but with more features than Server 2016.

 Gratifyingly, Server 2019 has made numerous innovations on four key themes: Hybrid Cloud, Security, Application Platform and Hyper-Converged Infrastructure (HCI).
 This is why more and more organizations or companies are willing to upgrade to Windows Server 2019.

 Why need to clone C drive in Server 2019?

-As you know, C drive (C:) is the main hard drive partition that contains the operating system, related system files, user profile, and other applications, etc. As the number of Server 2019 users’ increases, the need to clone C drive in Server 2019 is also increasing.
+As you know, C drive (C:) is the main hard drive partition that contains the operating system, related system files, user profile, and other applications, etc. As the number of Server 2019 users increases, so does the need to clone Windows Server 2019.
 Generally speaking, 3 aspects are responsible for this action.

 Best C drive clone software in Server 2019/2016/2012

-To make this task as easy as possible, a professional and reliable utility has been developed – AOMEI Backupper Server.
+To clone Server hard drive as easily as possible, a professional and reliable utility – AOMEI Backupper Server has been developed.
 Following are its main features in regard to clone:

-Disk Clone: it allows you to clone an entire disk to another disk, such as clone HDD to SSD or clone SSD to larger SSD.
+Disk Clone: it allows you to clone an entire disk to another disk, such as clone SSD to larger SSD or clone HDD to SSD.

 Partition Clone: it enables you to copy a particular partition on a disk to another partition.
 It supports NTFS, FAT32, and exFAT partition, etc.

 System Clone: it can help you migrate OS to SSD or another HDD easily by cloning only system related partitions.

 Intelligent clone: it will clone only the used part of the source disk/partition by default, which makes it possible to clone C drive to a smaller drive.